On this page

 Let's stay with our example:

-Your company plans to put up touch devices at the three plants, one in Paris, one in London, one in Washington.
+Your company plans to put up touch devices at the three plants, one in Paris, one in Frankfurt, one in Washington.
 You want to show the same contents on all of those screens: Company figures, news, general information, etc. But in your footer you want to have a menu item called "lunch".
-Quite probably your three plants don't share the same catering, so there'll be three pages in your Confluence: one showing the lunch options for Paris, one for London, one for Washington.
+Quite probably your three plans don't share the same catering, so there'll be three pages in your Confluence: one showing the lunch options for Paris, one for Frankfurt, one for Washington.

 In this case you'll go with option one: one footer for all of them, but inside this footer there's one menu item that's personalized.